The Pew Research Center is conducting a series of studies called "The Pew

 may well influence the two country's divergent policies on

-The public in many Muslim, African and South American countries
+The public in most Muslim majority countries and in African and South American countries

 consider religion to be very important.
 Argentina, Turkey and